 When I first downloaded Optyx.
 I didn’t expect to really like the app.
 I was worried that, by integrating A.I., I would be losing the ability to pick a photograph based on emotional impact alone.
 But, Optyx works best with some manual input — and doesn’t really judge a photo beyond anything but sharpness.
 Optyx may have just found the perfect balance between speed and overlooking too many great shots.

-Optyx does a good job of selecting the sharpest shot in a group of similar photos.
-It doesn’t select the best lighting or expressions, but the manual culling tools allow a good blend between the speed of A.I. and the eye of an actual human.
+PhotoRefine does a good job of looking for sharpness and avoiding closed eyes.
+The sharpness tool works well some of the time, but it doesn’t like photos with a lot of bokeh.
+The manual culling tools allow a good blend between the speed of A.I. and the eye of an actual human.
 It’s a good app for burst shooters, but photographers who only take a shot or two of the same subject won’t save time.

 - Finds your sharpest photos

 - Groups similar shots automatically

 - Allows for a mix of human and AI culling

 - It’s not sold as a stand-alone program anymore.